The

 15th-level Monster Slayer Conclave feature

 You do everything in your power to prevent the monsters you hunt from harming the innocent.
 When you see your Quarry attempt to cast a spell, teleport, or use another supernatural or magical ability from its stat block, you can make a single weapon attack against it as a reaction.
-On hit, your Quarry must succeed on a Wisdom saving throw against your Spell
+On hit, your Quarry must succeed on a Wisdom saving throw, or that ability is thwarted and fails to take effect.

 When you use this feature